link-bedside-nurses/vigilant-octopus-servers/docs/IMPROVEMENTS.md

 - Status check endpoint updates both payment and appointment records.

 These changes ensure accurate, robust, and auditable payment processing for appointments.

+## DTOs and Model Consistency

+- All DTOs (request/response schemas) now match the database models for patient, nurse, admin, and appointment entities.
+- Location fields use GeoJSON format consistently.
+- All create/update APIs expect/request the same fields as the models.
+- This improves data consistency and reduces errors between API and database layers.